Why Journaling and Crying Alone Don’t Always Resolve Trauma: The Need for Somatic Therapy for Trauma

 "I just need a good cry."

 We have all said it.
 We view crying as an emotional release valve.
-And biologically, tears do contain stress hormones; crying is a way for the body to physically excrete cortisol.
+Biologically, tears do contain stress hormones.
+Crying is a way for the body to physically excrete cortisol.

-However, when you are crying about deep, unhealed trauma in isolation, you often blow right past your Window of Tolerance.
+When you are crying about deep, unhealed trauma in isolation, you often blow right past your window of tolerance.
 You enter a state of severe dysregulation.
 The crying becomes a symptom of panic or a descent into dorsal vagal shutdown (despair and collapse).

 Because there is no one there to anchor you, your brain registers the crying spell not as a release, but as a crisis.
 The cycle of stress is initiated, but it is never safely completed.